triestpa/tiny-framework/README.md

 const bodyParser = require('./bodyParser')
 const server = new Server()

-// Function declared with server.use will run in the order in which they are declared, for all server requests. server.use((req, res) => {
+// Functions declared with server.use will run in the order
+// in which they are declared, for every server request. server.use((req, res) => {
   console.log(req.url)
   console.log(req.method)